chriswhong/nyc-capital-budget-site/README.md

 ## Contributing

 I'd love your help.
 Contact me at @chris_whong on twitter, take a look at the open issues, and let me know what you'd like to work on.

+Chat with me and other contributors on [Gitter](https://gitter.im/nyc-budget-app/community)